The Legendrian knot complement problem: Introduction

 \section{Introduction}

-The \textit{Knot Complement Problem}, first proposed in 1908 by Heinrich Tietze \cite[Section~15]{T}, asks when a knot in a given $3$-manifold is determined by its complement.
-It had been open for eighty years until in 1989 Gordon and Luecke \cite{GL} proved it to be true for every knot in $S^3$.
-A first step in this proof was to translate this problem into a problem concerning \textit{Dehn surgery}.
-In Sections~\ref{section:complement}-\ref{section:proof} we recall the basic facts about the Knot Complement Problem and Dehn surgery.
+The \textit{knot complement problem}, first proposed in 1908 by Heinrich Tietze~\cite[Section~15]{T}, asks when a knot in a given $3$-manifold is determined by its complement.
+It had been open for eighty years until in 1989 Gordon and Luecke~\cite{GL} proved it to be true for every knot in $S^3$.
+In fact, they proved that non-trivial Dehn surgery along a non-trivial knot in $S^3$ cannot yield $S^3$ again.
+As a direct consequence, they obtain that every (tame) knot in $S^3$ is determined by its complement, while this is in general not true for links in $S^3$ and for knots in general manifolds.
+In Sections~\ref{section:complement} and~\ref{section:surgery} we recall the basic facts about the knot complement problem and Dehn surgery.

-Here I want to consider the same problem for \textit{Legendrian knots} in \textit{contact $3$-manifolds}.
-The main result is a generalization of the result by Gordon and Luecke, roughly speaking it says the following (see Theorem~\ref{thm:contact1} in Section~\ref{section:contactcomplement} for the precise statement).
+Here we want to consider the same problem for \textit{Legendrian knots} in \textit{contact $3$-manifolds}.
+The main result is a generalization of the result by Gordon and Luecke for Legendrian knots in $S^3$ with its standard tight contact structure $\xist$, roughly speaking it says the following (see Theorem~\ref{thm:contact2} for the precise statement).

-\begin{main} [Legendrian Knot Exterior Theorem] \\ A Legendrian knot in the tight contact structure of $S^3$ is determined by the contactomorphism type of its exterior. \end{main}